Hills Hydrangeas

 Hydrangeas, known for their lush, voluminous blooms, are a garden favourite that captivates with vibrant colours ranging from soft pastels to deep blues and purples.
-The shrubs are versatile, allowing them to thrive in various climates, including in South Australia’s Adelaide Hills which is home to local flower grower and florist, Hills Hydrangeas.
+The shrubs are versatile, allowing them to thrive in various climates, including in South Australia’s Adelaide Hills which is home to local flower grower and florist, Hills Hydrangeas who featured in our January 2024 newsletter.

 Hydrangeas are gaining back some popularity, and ahead of the curve is mother of four and part-time flight attendant, Carla from South Australia.
 After purchasing her Adelaide Hills home six years ago, she has added ‘entrepreneur’ to her list after establishing ‘Hills Hydrangeas’ in 2020.